lotharschulz/nifi-postgresql/README.md

 This is testing both the [**CDC (Change Data Capture)** and **Outbox**](https://www.lotharschulz.info/2022/12/08/cdc-and-outbox-pattern-same-same-but-different/) patterns with PostgreSQL and Apache NiFi.

+Please also the related blog post at: XXXX

 ## Prerequisites

 - Docker and Docker Compose installed